SOLVING RIGHT TRIANGLES

 This is a topic in traditional trigonometry.
 It does not come up in calculus.

 To SOLVE A TRIANGLE means to know all three sides and all three angles.
 When we know the ratios of the sides, we use the method of similar figures.
 That is the method to use when solving an isosceles right triangle or a 30°-60°-90° triangle.
 When we do not know the ratio numbers, then we must use the Table of ratios.
-The following example illustrates the method.
+The following example illustrates how.

 The general method